 Springfield, Mass., and the rest of Western Massachusetts, might well be part of Connecticut today if William Pynchon had not decided to leave Connecticut and join with Massachusetts in an acrimonious dispute in 1637.

-Pynchon was one of the original founders of the Massachusetts Bay Colony, arriving with John Winthrop in 1630.
+William Pynchon, one of the original founders of the Massachusetts Bay Colony, arrived with John Winthrop in 1630.
 Rather than staying by the coast, however, Pynchon moved inland.
 He purchased land in what was called Agawam from the American Indians and named it Springfield after his home in England.

-Pynchon's fellow settlers in Connecticut and Massachusetts had more fractious relations with the Indians - perhaps because they didn't live among so many of them.
-Springfield was placed under control of a government that was made up of the river towns of Hartford, Windsor, Wethersfield and Springfield.
+Pynchon's fellow settlers in Connecticut and Massachusetts had more fractious relations with the Indians -- perhaps because they didn't live among so many of them.
+Springfield was controlled by a government made up of the river towns of Hartford, Windsor, Wethersfield and Springfield.
 That government declared war on the Pequot Indians.

-This left Pynchon in a precarious position.
-Springfield, which only had a population of a handful of men, was told that it could expect no defense in case of Indian attack.
-Nevertheless Pynchon received a war tax bill.
-When he balked at paying, he was hauled before the authorities at Hartford.
+This left William Pynchon in a precarious position.
+Springfield, which only had a population of a handful of men, could expect no defense in case of Indian attack.
+Nevertheless William Pynchon received a war tax bill.
+When he balked at paying, the authorities at Hartford hauled him before then.

 The river towns to the south of Pynchon also had a food shortage that year, the war having limited the colony's ability to focus on growing corn.
 So Pynchon was directed to procure 500 bushels of corn from the Indians near Springfield at five shillings per bushel.
 What Pynchon discovered, he would later report, was that the Indians wanted eight shillings.
 He was not authorized to pay that price.

-Returning to Hartford, Mason charged that Pynchon was holding up any deal in hopes of profiting himself.
+Returning to Hartford, John Mason charged that William Pynchon was holding up any deal in hopes of profiting himself.
 The Puritan governments believed that the public good outweighed private profits and fixed the prices of essential commodities.
-To their thinking, because of the great need for corn the price should be, if anything, lower than it had been in the past.
+To their thinking, the price for corn should be, if anything, lower than it had been in the past.

-Pynchon was again summoned to Hartford to answer charges of "unfaithfull dealing in the trade of corne" and for ignoring his duties as a magistrate of the colony.
+The Hartford authorities again summoned William Pynchon to answer charges of "unfaithfull dealing in the trade of corne" and for ignoring his duties as a magistrate of the colony.
 Pynchon was fined 40 bushels of corn for failing to deliver the Indian corn at the price of six shillings per bushel.
 The river towns then sent Mason again to Springfield, this time with a band of armed men, and threatened the Indians if they did not sell corn.
 The Indians agreed, but at a price of 12 shillings per bushel.

 Despite Pynchon's protests, the Connecticut authorities went so far as to write to the church at Roxbury to undermine his reputation there.
-Later that year, the leadership of Massachusetts and Connecticut gathered to settle questions over the boundary of the two colonies, and Pynchon declared Springfield to be part of Massachusetts.
+Later that year, the leadership of Massachusetts and Connecticut gathered to settle questions over the boundary of the two colonies,.
+Then, William Pynchon declared Springfield belonged to Massachusetts.

-Despite some protests from the river towns, Springfield was officially added to Massachusetts by 1642.
+Despite some protests from the river towns, Massachusetts officially took Springfield by 1642.
 Pynchon, meanwhile, did not live happily ever after in Massachusetts.
-He continued his chafing against Puritan practices and beliefs.
-In 1650 he published a religious tract - The Meritorious Price of Our Redemption - which was the first book banned in Massachusetts.
+He continued to chafe against Puritan practices and beliefs.
+In 1650 he published a religious tract - The Meritorious Price of Our Redemption - the first book banned in Massachusetts.